ElvannAbendroth/in-a-noteshell/src/content/docs/four-part-harmony/learn/intervals.md

 | Perfect Fourths (P4)    | Major Sixths (M6)         |
 | Perfect Fifths (P5)     | Minor Sixths (m6)         |

-The perfect fourth is generally considered like a consonance, except when forming an interval with the bass line, uin which case it will be considered dissonant. (see more with second inversions)
+The perfect fourth is generally considered like a consonance, except when forming an interval with the bass line, in which case it will be considered dissonant. (see more with second inversions)

 ### Dissonances